'It looks like it just veered off the runway.' A cargo jet ends up stuck in the mud at the London International Airport

 "Operationally we weren't impacted, as we just moved all operations onto our cross-wind runway," said McFadzean.
 "So it's been business as usual for everyone coming and going from the airport this morning."

-The aircraft students with Fanshawe College's Norton Wolf School of Aviation Technology.
+The aircraft captured the attention of students with Fanshawe College's Norton Wolf School of Aviation Technology.
 The school is located on the airport property and the jet was in clear site, about 400 meters away.

 Andrew Choy is a second year Aviation Maintenance and Avionics student.
 Choy says he will be interested to see the TSB’s report on this incident.